Audience: All Audiences | Read time: 9 min

 The data you collect at shows directly informs where and when you tour next.
 This closes the loop between live performance and strategic planning.

 Conversion estimation.
 A commonly used formula: monthly listeners in a city multiplied by 0.8-2% equals estimated ticket buyers.
-This varies by genre, ticket price, and market saturation.
-But the fans who already signed up at a show represent a far warmer segment than anonymous monthly listeners.
+The fans who already signed up at a show represent a far warmer segment than anonymous monthly listeners.

 Market prioritization.
 If you capture 200 emails in Austin and 30 in Omaha, your next routing decision is data-driven.
-Focus on markets with the highest concentration of captured contacts, not the markets you assume are important.
+Focus on markets with the highest concentration of captured contacts.

 Pre-sale strategy.
 When you announce a return date, email your list from that city first.
 Offer early access to tickets.
-This approach lets you gauge demand before public on-sale, reduces the risk of unsold inventory, and rewards the fans who actually gave you their information.
+This approach lets you gauge demand before public on-sale and reduces the risk of unsold inventory.

 Venue sizing.
 If you captured 150 emails in a market and your ticket conversion rate from email is 20-30%, you know to book an 80-120 capacity room, not a 300-capacity room.
 Right-sizing venues creates better fan experiences and reduces financial risk.